 If state or local law imposes a duty to inform, you are required to disclose the presence of your firearm upon making contact with law enforcement.
 There are 12 states, along with the District of Columbia, that require you to inform immediately upon contact with law enforcement.
 There are also an additional 12 states with laws that stipulate you must notify only when asked by law enforcement.
 Some states have no duty to inform laws at all.

-Maine and North Dakota are hybrids.
-You have a duty to inform if carrying without a permit in these states, but not if you are carrying concealed with a permit.
+*Maine — Yes, if carrying without a permit.
+No, if you are concealed carrying with a permit.

 The information contained on this website is provided as a service to USCCA, Inc. members and the concealed carry community, and does not constitute legal advice.
 We make no claims, representations, warranties, promises or guarantees as to the accuracy, completeness or adequacy of the information disclosed.